Sharing our experiences nurtures our learning.

-Having benefited greatly from exchanges with other Agilists since my first steps into the agile community in 2013 gives me the incentive for this blog article.
-That incentive is simply to give something back.
+Having benefited greatly from great exchanges with other Agilists since my first steps into the agile community in late 2013 gives me the incentive for this blog article.
+That incentive is simply to say thank you, by giving something back to the community myself.

 I hope through sharing some of my own experiences, gathered during the early stages of truly “discovering Agile”, and in particular Scrum, that others may also benefit.
 There is certainly a win-win in here too though.
 It is pretty much guaranteed that this opportunity for reflection will be an invaluable personal retrospective.
 One which provides insights and ideas to support the next stage of the journey.